 Compliance required the asset manager to combine data from two separate trade formats.
 They were using an Order Management System (OMS) that created extract files of trades in ARM format.
 While the output file was in the the correct MiFID II reporting format, the details weren’t complete.
 The extracted files only contained the average execution prices and omitted details of individual trade fills and times.
 Underlying fund allocations, required under ESMA rules, were also excluded.

 This in itself was a significant challenge for our client.
 But, in addition, its MiFID II file also contained notable discrepancies such as failing to convert equities prices in GBp to GBP and including non-reportable trades in the output.

 Our client’s original fix involved creating several time-consuming, potentially error-ridden, manual processes.
 The first was extracting a separate ‘fills’ file that included details of price, quantity and time of individual executions for each larger order.
 That data was then manually copied and merged into the MiFID II report.
 At this stage the compliance manager would review trades priced in GBp and adjust to the correct GBP pricing.
 Finally, trades included in the report that weren’t under scope for MiFID were deleted manually.

 Reports were compliant with MiFID II requirements, but required more than 30 minutes work daily for the compliance team.
 This was not only inefficient, but prone to errors – humans are not always great at dull, repetitive work – introducing additional risk to the process.

-The manual solution was clearly unsustainable, so the asset manager asked Cappitech to provide a reliable, automated, technology-driven solution.
+The manual solution was clearly unsustainable, so our client asked us to provide a reliable, automated, technology-driven solution.

 The Cappitech Solution